olddustysocksunderthecouch/MultiLingualFam-CloudFunctions/README.md

 Data for the locations at which, the Cloud Function (**CF**) will send a notification to the user is store in the CF itself for now as there are only a few points.

-_Open for suggestions on what else to include in this section_
+_Open for suggestions on what else to include in this section or any other section for that matter_

 # Setup
 ### General
  1. Create a new Firebase Project using the [Firebase Console](https://console.firebase.google.com).
  1. Enable **Email Provider** in the [Auth section](https://console.firebase.google.com/project/_/authentication/providers)

- ### Setup Specifically for Cloud Functions
+ ### Cloud Functions
  See the accompanying [Android Repo](https://github.com/olddustysocksunderthecouch/LocationForegroundServiceSample) for other setup instructions
  1. Clone or download this repo and open the directory in a terminal/command line of your choice.